Loaders#¶

 This API is currently being redesigned and will still change.

-To customize the default module resolution, loader hooks can optionally be provided via a --experimental-loader ./loader-name.mjs
+To customize the default module resolution, loader hooks can optionally be provided via a --experimental-loader ./loader-name.mjs argument to Node.js.

-When hooks are used they apply to each subsequent loader, the entry point, and all import
+When hooks are used they apply to each subsequent loader, the entry point, and all import calls.
+They won't apply to require calls; those still follow CommonJS rules.

-Loaders follow the pattern of --require
+Loaders follow the pattern of --require:

-1 2 3 4 |
+1 2 3 4 | |

-These are called in the following sequence: cache-buster
+These are called in the following sequence: cache-buster calls http-to-https which calls unpkg.

 Hooks#¶

 Hooks are part of a chain, even if that chain consists of only one custom (user-provided) hook and the default hook, which is always present.
-Hook functions nest: each one must always return a plain object, and chaining happens as a result of each function calling next<hookName>()
+Hook functions nest: each one must always return a plain object, and chaining happens as a result of each function calling next<hookName>(), which is a reference to the subsequent loader's hook.

 A hook that returns a value lacking a required property triggers an exception.
-A hook that returns without calling next<hookName>()
+A hook that returns without calling next<hookName>() and without returning shortCircuit: true also triggers an exception.
+These errors are to help prevent unintentional breaks in the chain.

-resolve(specifier, context, nextResolve)
+resolve(specifier, context, nextResolve)#¶

 History